 A multi-institutional clinical trial was recently conducted to evaluate Tarceva in the treatment of advanced HCC.
 The trial included 38 patients; nearly half of whom had received prior therapy for their disease.
 Patients had either unresectable or metastatic HCC and were treated with single-agent Tarceva.

 Nearly 60% of patients experienced a regression or stabilization of their disease.
 At 6 months, 32% of patients still had experienced no progression of their cancer.
 Overall, these patients survived for an average of more than one year (13 months).
 Treatment was generally well tolerated; few patients experienced severe side effects.

 The researchers concluded that treatment with single-agent Tarceva provides anti-cancer responses and may provide improved long-term outcomes in some patients with unresectable or metastatic HCC.
 The authors state that future clinical trials are warranted to further evaluate Tarceva in HCC.
 Patients with unresectable or metastatic HCC may wish to speak with their physician regarding their individual risks and benefits of participation in a clinical trial further evaluating Tarceva or other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and ww.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).